orchidsoftware/orchid.software/docs/en/docs/access.md

 ```

-## Admin Creation
+## Creating an Admin User via Console

-To create a user with the maximum (at the time of creation) rights, run the following command:
+To create a user with the maximum (at the time of creation) permissions, run the following command:

 ```php
 php artisan orchid:admin nickname email@email.com secretpassword